Bashtown

-Bashtown is the fourth studio album, and eighth album overall, released by the American hip hop recording artist Baby Bash.
+Bashtown is the fourth studio album, and eighth album overall, released by the American rapper Baby Bash.
 Released on March 22, 2011, it is the first of his albums to be released on Upstairs Records.
 Bashtown was produced by Jim Jonsin, Printz Board, Happy Perez, Mickaël, J. Lacy, and C-Ballin, while also featuring guest appearances by E-40, Paul Wall, Slim Thug, Jay Rock, Marty James, The Jacka, Z-Ro, Krizz Kaliko, Lucky Luciano, and Lloyd, among others.
 According to Baby Bash, the album was recorded entirely in 2010, although many singles and the album were released in 2011.

 Singles

 The album has six singles in total, three of them being promotional and three official.
 The first promotional Single was "Buttakup" released on March 30, 2010.
 The song was produced by and featured J. Lacy and contained more of an R&B style.
 "Fantasy Girl", released on July 13, 2010, was a retro-dance influenced track featuring vocals by the One Block Radius singer Marty James who has worked with many artists such as Snoop Dogg, E-40 and Tech N9ne.
 The third promotional single "Good for My Money", features Lloyd, and was released on October 5, 2010.

 The first official single, "Go Girl", which features E-40, is a pop rap track and was released on November 30, 2010.
 Currently, "Go Girl" has been the most successful song on the album.
 The second single, "Swanananana", released on March 8, 2011, features Slim Thug and Da Stooie Bros.
 The third official single is "Head Hunta", featuring the rap artists Z-Ro and Lucky Luciano, and was released on March 22, 2011.